Quia Sum, Cogito: Chapter 4

 Then I wake up from the childlike idolization and realize how ridiculous I must appear, and I continue to the security checkpoint with a newfound sense of purpose.
 I’m no longer someone who walks below the Gear, but I’ve stood above it.
 I realize that the esoteric branch I’ve been invited to is no longer somewhere that is out of my reach, but somewhere I belong.
 Today, they see my value.
 I’ve been invited to their domain.
 When compounded with the pride of making Scott jealous, I realize that this shift in status is what it feels like to belong.
 What it feels like to have success.

-My first instinct after the visual barrier gives way to the new location is to take a step back.
+My first instinct as the visual barrier gives way is to take a step back.
 The VR overlay that I’ve previously normalized immediately revolts against my senses.
 Almost every object in this new setting is activating an ad for the overlay.
 I look past the peripheral distractions just long enough to see a chair intended to let people relax.
 I take advantage of the accommodation and let my sight adapt to the absurd assault on my primal mind.

 Everything from throw rugs to name plaques on doors to the lights embedded in the ceiling… everything is trying to attract my focus.
-But after an excruciating 3 minutes, the constant movement is subconsciously subdued enough to proceed to the presentation room down the hall.
-Inside (which is thankfully devoid of distractions) I place the data disk on the hub and allow the presentation to load up.
+But after an excruciating 3 minutes, the constant peripheral movement is subconsciously subdued enough to continue down the hall.
+Inside the presentation room (which is thankfully devoid of distractions) I place the data disk on the hub and allow the dossier to load up.
 Two minutes later the audience of three filter in:

 Margerie Klien (or – as Scott calls her – the Marvelous Mrs. Margie or simply Mrs. Margie) has a mid-sized frame.
 The heels she wears and the professional attire amplify her charismatic aesthetic to ensure that she is at least looked at as an equal.
 Her longer dirty blond hair is deliberately draped over her left shoulder as always.
 She comes off immediately as caring and kind, and – in the two years she has supervised me – she consistently presents her motherly advice and critique for those that she presides over.
 Even though it’s not strictly her project, she’s always ready to give direction and guidance for the social algorithm I’m presenting today.

 Roger Chack I only know by reputation and his profile.
 His name is associated with almost every recent advancement in the Debt Department and is rightfully the administrator of the entire group.
 In addition, his respect for traditional attire is well known; the plump physic is offset by the starched outfit that is (referencing a memory) a custom replica of the official 2045 CapDem uniform.
 It’s not much of a change from the uniforms that were used prior to the CapDem leadership: three button jackets with a wide lapel with a belt holding it in place.
 Unlike the prior uniforms this was a light gray, and there was a pin of the Broken Gear where the honor rack would be just above the left breast pocket.
+The subtle but obvious combover which gracefully convers his minor bald patch gives the illusion of a close cut which matches his militant ensemble.
 He knows of my personal extra-curricular task tomorrow which is reaffirmed by his kind, respectful, yet pointed smile that he – and only he – gives me upon entering.

 Don’t blow this.
 (The ads that are only being presented by the three obürgs attempt to distract me every time I look away from any one of them.)